nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

 .. autofunction:: circuitpython_nrf24l01.fake_ble.chunk

-    :param bytearray,bytes buf: The actual data contained in the block.
+    :param buf: The actual data contained in the block.
-    :param int data_type: The type of data contained in the chunk.
+    :param data_type: The type of data contained in the chunk.
 This is a predefined number according to BLE specifications.
-The default value ``0x16`` describes all service data. ``0xFF`` describes manufacturer information.
+The default value :python:`0x16` describes all service data. :python:`0xFF` describes manufacturer information.
 Any other values are not applicable to BLE advertisements.